InftyThink+: Effective and Efficient Infinite-Horizon Reasoning via Reinforcement Learning: Training Dynamics of RL Experiments

 \subsection{Training-time Metrics}

-By decomposing a long reasoning trace into multiple shorter reasoning segments, \methodname mitigates the $O(n^2)$ computational and memory complexity induced by the self-attention mechanism in LLMs.
+By decomposing a long reasoning trace into multiple shorter reasoning segments, InftyThink+ mitigates the $O(n^2)$ computational and memory complexity induced by the self-attention mechanism in LLMs.
 This benefit manifests not only during inference but also translates into substantial acceleration of RL training.
 Figure~\ref{fig:training_dynamics_timing} illustrates the evolution of per-step training time throughout the training process, from which we draw two key observations.

-\paragraph{\methodname is an efficient RL training method.} First, \methodname achieves markedly higher training efficiency than the vanilla approach.
-Across all major components, including rollout, log-probability computation, and actor updates, \methodname consistently incurs shorter per-step latency.
-In aggregate, the average per-step training time of \methodname is approximately $225$ seconds, compared to around $325$ seconds for the vanilla method, highlighting its more efficient utilization of training resources.
+\paragraph{InftyThink+ is an efficient RL training method.} First, InftyThink+ achieves markedly higher training efficiency than the vanilla approach.
+Across all major components, including rollout, log-probability computation, and actor updates, InftyThink+ consistently incurs shorter per-step latency.
+In aggregate, the average per-step training time of InftyThink+ is approximately $225$ seconds, compared to around $325$ seconds for the vanilla method, highlighting its more efficient utilization of training resources.

 \paragraph{Efficiency reward push this efficiency into next level.} Second, incorporating the efficiency reward further enhances training efficiency.
-As shown in the figure, when the efficiency reward is enabled, \methodname exhibits a clear downward trend in training time over the course of learning, with the per-step training time decreasing from roughly $225$ seconds to $175$ seconds.
+As shown in the figure, when the efficiency reward is enabled, InftyThink+ exhibits a clear downward trend in training time over the course of learning, with the per-step training time decreasing from roughly $225$ seconds to $175$ seconds.
 This result empirically demonstrates the effectiveness of the efficiency reward in promoting faster and more resource-efficient RL training.